mountainmochi/Data_Science_Portfolio/README.md

 - [Presentation (PPT)](https://github.com/mountainmochi/Data_Science_Portfolio/blob/main/Statistical%20Analysis%20of%20U.S.%20Hospital%20Mortality%20Rates/Final%20Project%20Presentation.pptx)

-Over 6 months, performance metrics from 4,000 U.S. hospitals were analyzed, focusing on ailments, such as heart failure and knee replacements.
+Over 6 months, performance metrics from 4,000 U.S. hospitals were analyzed, focusing on ailments such as heart failure and knee replacements.
 A BI tool was developed using a 3NF relational database with 11 tables, which was later transformed into a star schema for enhanced BI reporting.

 Hospitals can evaluate their performance via KPIs through a Tableau dashboard, comparing themselves against regional or network benchmarks.
 Preliminary results showed larger hospital networks lagging in some metrics.
 Challenges included data gaps and a limited study window.
 Future studies could delve into hospital operations, patient feedback, and Medicare/Medicaid’s influence.